ppinard/ebsd-image/doc/documentation/reference/ops/detection/pre/thetaexpand.rst

 .. warning::

-   This operation must be used in tandem with :ref:`doublepeakscleanup` operation in the peak identification post-operations.
+   This operation must be used in tandem with :ref:`doublepeakscleanup` operation in the peak positioning post-operations.

 This operation expands the right side of the :ref:`houghmap` pass 180 deg.
 No new :ref:`houghtransform` is performed.